csmetrics/influencemap/README.md

 Goal: Constructing maps of intellectual influence using academic data.

-Make it searchable and visualisable on the web.
+We aim to make a service which allows users to easily search and visualise the flow of academic influence through our influence flowers.

 ## methodology
-The influence of a person, institution or conference (an entity) on and from other entities is measured using citations.
-The influence flowers show a normalised influence score meaning that flowers for two different entities cannot be directly compared.
-The underlying influence scores depend on the number of citations to and from an entity and the number of authors involved in the publications recieving the citations.
+To quantify academic influence, we define influence as a function of paper citations.
+The scoring of influence is done with respect to entities (author, institute, journal, or conference) and how entities cite other entities.
+To visualise influence we use influence flowers.
+An influence flower aims to show a dense representation of the influence in which an entity (the center node, denoted as the ego) has with several other entities.

 ### calculating the influence one entity has on another entity

-#### removing self citations
+#### removing self-citations

-We define a self citation between papers and a cited paper as a relation defined by the overlap in authorship.
-If the overlap is not empty, then the citation is defined to be a self citation.
+We define a self-citation between papers and a cited paper as a relation dependent on the ego.
+A paper citation is a self-citation if both papers have the ego as an author.

 #### Why not remove all coauthor papers instead?